thyeem/monotree/README.md

 ```bash
     $ cargo bench
 ```
-and a macroscopic time-scale benchmark was also prepared in _main.rs_ (with broad error-bar).
+and a macroscopic time-scale benchmark was also prepared in _main.rs_ (with wider error bars).
 ```bash
     $ cargo run --release
 ```